lacoco-lab/lacoco-lab.github.io/courses/morphology-2025/index.md

 Key themes:

 - Introduction to Morphological Processing: Morphology poses related but distinct research questions for linguists, psycholinguists, and computational modelers.
+We will consider some illustrative examples.
 - Regularity and Generalization: Can we model morphological regularity and predict how speakers generalize?
 - Complexity and Learning: How should we measure complexity in morphology?
 Do speakers and models learn more efficiently when morphology is less complex?
 - Morphemes and Subword Tokens: How does morphology relate to common subword tokenization appraoches like BPE?
 Does subword tokenization make language model behavior less cognitively plausible?